 CHRISTOPHER BRAIDE

-Electric Gypsys: Moments with Michael Hutchence & Dave Stewart.
+Moments with Michael Hutchence & Dave Stewart:

 It was summer in the South Of France, and I was staying at Villa Neptune in Théoule-sur-Mer.
 Dave Stewart and Annie Lennox owned the house and I had been working with Dave at a residential recording studio about 2 hours away.
 The studio was located in the Château de Miraval, a 900 hectare estate located in Correns, in the Var department of Provence.
 The iconic studio is now owned by Brad Pitt, who purchased it in 2008 for $25 million.